Introduction

 Some buyers might still want the vehicle for auto parts or scrap metal.
 Car scrapyards often buy accident-damaged cars because they can still use or recycle valuable parts like engines, transmissions, tires, and catalytic converters.

-Many scrap yards near you buy damaged vehicles daily.
+Many scrap yards across Canada buy damaged vehicles every day.
 According to Transport Canada, over 600,000 vehicles reach end-of-life status each year.
 And many of these vehicles have airbag issues.

 Is It Safe to Drive a Car After the Airbags Deploy?